mrprince88/BlogWebsite/README.md

 # BlogApp
-Using HTML, CSS, JS and Nodejs
+Using HTML, CSS, JS and Nodejs.
 Remembers all the posts you published